jweiming/micronaut-java-oci/README.md

 ![example screenshot](doc/wercker_wf_screenshot.JPG)

-### Run the pipeline
+## Conclusion

 The pipeline will run automatically whenever code commit happens the next time.
-The default pipeline is configured to do the following:
+The generated ```wercker.yml``` and OKE yaml files are configured to do the following:
-* Gradle build
+* Gradle compilation
-* Dockerfile to containize the application
+* Dockerfile to containerize application
-* Push container image to container registry in OCI
+* Push container image to container registry in OCI (*set to public*)
 * Deploy to OKE